-^{1.} The Board has taken advantage of section 414C(11) of the Act to include disclosures in the Strategic Report on the items indicated above.
+1. The Board has taken advantage of section 414C(11) of the Act to include disclosures in the Strategic Report on the

 The Directors' report was approved by the Board on 27 February 2025.

 Signed on behalf of the Board